Recap: Doctor Who S33 E8 "Cold War"

 - We Can Rule Together: Stephasin proposes to Skaldak an alliance to launch the war.
 Skaldak kills him.

-- White and Gray Morality: Shaping up to be a common theme this season.
+- White and Gray Morality: A recurring theme of the season.
 The Soviets, with the exception of Stepashin, don't want a war, and Skaldak, while not exactly a nice guy, just comes from a warlike culture, and even then decides to show mercy and disarm the nukes at the end of the episode.

 - You Look Familiar: